-In my previous blog, Two APM Takeaways from Velocity Santa Clara 2014, I talked about fragmentation of solutions as a major trend in the APM space.
+In my previous blog, Two APM Takeaways from Velocity Santa Clara 2014(link is external), I talked about fragmentation of solutions as a major trend in the APM space.
 Most vendors are providing a singular solution for some part of performance management, but yet, very few are able to provide a unified solution.
 In this post I want to extend this discussion to focus on what this means for DevOps.

 I believe the lack of solution unification is an epidemic in the tech industry.
 Something that particularly stands out is that while more and more organizations are beginning to adopt the DevOps model by embracing continuous integration and collaboration, when it comes to the APM market serving these folks, some fundamental ideals of DevOps are thrown out the window — namely, the efficiency and collaboration aspects.